 Archives are unique records which document the history of people, places and events.

-They are created in a range of formats.
-Parchment, paper, volumes, images, photographs, digital records and objects can all be found.
+Archives exist in a wide range of formats: parchment, paper, volumes, images, photographs, digital records, sound, film and objects.
 Businesses, governments, councils, schools and universities all have archives.
 In many cases, museums and libraries also preserve special collections linked to their objects.

 An archive is also the buildings and rooms records are kept in.
-These rooms are generally temperature controlled and have specialist shelving to help ensure the long term preservation of the items being stored.
+These rooms are temperature controlled and specialist shelving helps ensure the long term preservation of the items being stored.

 An introduction to archives

 Different information professionals are responsible for the record at different stages of processing.

 - Records managers are responsible for effectively managing current information.
 These records can be in both physical or digital formats.
 Once these records are no longer in active use, but have been identified as having historical value, they are transferred to an archive.

 - Archivists are information professionals who processes, and provide access to these records.

 - Conservators are required throughout the process to carry out record repairs when needed.
 Extensive training means that fixing tears, re binding books and restoring paintings are just some of the specialist skills conservators have.